-Since these treatments are treating your symptoms and not the condition, your symptoms may return at a later time, especially if you stop treatment.
+Since these treatments are treating the symptoms and not the condition, symptoms may return later, especially if you stop treatment.

 Treating jock itch

-You should make an appointment with your doctor to get a medical opinion if your symptoms last longer than 10 days.
+Make an appointment with your doctor if your symptoms last longer than 10 days.
 This is especially true if your symptoms worsen or don’t respond to an over-the-counter fungal treatment.
 Getting an accurate diagnosis is the best way to start feeling better faster.